Vanguard-oss/selenium-automation-framework.lib/README.md

 ## Framework Properties
 There are a few key properties that will alter the way this framework behaves.
 They can be set in the file: src/test/resources/seleniumFramework.properties
 They are:
-⋅⋅*failIfElementNotFound=true|false - true will fail a test as soon as it encounters an element it can't find when trying to perform any action on said element, false will log an error in the console for failing to complete the desired action on the element, but will then continue the test execution.
+* failIfElementNotFound=true|false - true will fail a test as soon as it encounters an element it can't find when trying to perform any action on said element, false will log an error in the console for failing to complete the desired action on the element, but will then continue the test execution.
 FRAMEWORK DEFAULT: false.
-⋅⋅*geckoDriverLocation=/path/to/geckodriver/exe - Specify the location of your geckodriver executable.
+* geckoDriverLocation=/path/to/geckodriver/exe - Specify the location of your geckodriver executable.
 This is required to utilize the SeleniumBaseTest which is configured to launch a Firefox browser at the beginning of each test, and close it at the end.
 FRAMEWORK DEFAULT: None.
 If this property or the entire file is missing, the SeleniumBaseTest class will not work as no Firefox browser will be able to be launched.
-⋅⋅*SELENIUM_MAX_WAIT=60 - the maximum time in seconds you want any explicit wait anywhere in your suite to wait for.
+* SELENIUM_MAX_WAIT=60 - the maximum time in seconds you want any explicit wait anywhere in your suite to wait for.
 FRAMEWORK DEFAULT: 90 seconds.

 ## Keys to the framework's success